jdittrich/visualUserResearch/guideVisualResearch.md

 Doing so would provide a scaffold for doing the research, it may help to focus on the users and not on features and having a shared visual reference helps participant and researcher alike to structure the research.
 Here, I show how I use such visual methods.

 The method I demonstrate here will still involve asking questions and observing users.
 However, the data gathering revolves around documenting experiences with sketches and notes on paper.
-While the participants notes and sketches will be an important part of the sketches, the researcher adds to them too: To make the information comprehensible to us we will ask questions and add supplementing information like additional notes and sketches
+While the participants notes and sketches will be an important part of the sketches, the researcher adds to them too: To make the information comprehensible to us we will ask questions and add supplementing information like additional notes and sketches.

+### Related concepts

+Graphical representations are often in the design process, for example as user journey maps or service blueprints [^Kalbach2016].
+In contrast to the methods demonstrated here, these diagrams are typically created *after* the user research and serve less for data gathering and analysis but for showing research results and for helping teams to find a common vision.

+For data gathering and analysis graphical methods have been used for research on social structures of families [^Harold2015], research on reproductive health [^Kesby2000], drug recovery therapy  [^Czuchry1995] and psychotherapy [^Mattaini1993].
+It maybe a reasonable objection that diagramming is more difficult for people than being interviewed, however, there is evidence that e.g. pupil with a low verbal ability can benefit from instructional diagrams in learning [^Nesbit2006], and Node-Link style diagrams have been used in a teaching context with »fourth- and fifth-grade students« [^Chung1999] and even – with adult support – in preschool [^Cassata2006].
+Thus, despite of the abstraction needed to create a node-link-map, it seems to be an accessible method for participants.

 ## Get ready